qooxdoo/qooxdoo/docs/mobile/tutorial.md

 We use a mock for the identica service to be sure this tutorial always works.

 The app that is to be created in this tutorial should display all tweets of a certain user.
 When a tweet is selected, the details of the tweet should be shown.
-You can find the code of the tutorial [here](https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/mobiletweets).
+You can find the code of the tutorial [here](mobiletweetshttps://github.com/qooxdoo/qooxdoo/tree/master/component/tutorials/mobiletweets/step1).

 Requirements and Getting Started
 --------------------------------

-Please visit the getting started section \<getting\_started\> and follow the introduction which describes how to create a %{Mobile} Application.
+Please visit the getting started section [Getting Started](getting_started.md) and follow the introduction which describes how to create a Mobile Application.

 Creating your first Page
 ------------------------